 I darted round the trunk and reached for her, crying out--

 She didn’t fall.
 It doesn’t work like that.
 Alyssa was a dark shape against a darker army of trunks, arms stretched to either side, and then she wasn’t.

 Once the woods were quiet of everything save my own ragged breath, I turned my flashlight on and scanned the line between me and the patch.
 No sign of Alyssa, not even her perfect scrunchie.

 But there, just beyond the place where my eyes couldn’t seem to focus, lay a dark-haired girl in a black shirt and blue jeans.

 First they called it a miracle.
 A balm for the summer’s second tragedy.
 It didn’t take long for the news to sour, though.
 For her parents to go quiet, their house to go dark.

 They took her up north to a private hospital, last I heard.
 She hasn’t spoken yet.
+Apparently they never do.

 The fall of my fifteenth year I spent chopping wood from the outskirts of the forest, stacking it to dry, sitting with my grandfather beside the wood stove when the air chilled.
 Penance.

 “We don’t make trades, Madeline,” he said to me finally.
 The eve of winter.
 Clouds of bitter smoke billowed from his lips.
 “Can’t walk off the map and come back whole.”

 That weekend we visited my mother for the first time in months.
 I confessed, told her everything.
 It didn’t matter.